 Rebecca also teaches in the undergraduate Liberal Studies program (LST 370: Dimensions of Liberal Studies) as well as teaches poetry and fiction writing workshops at all undergraduate levels for the ASU Creative Writing program (English department).
 Rebecca serves as Affiliate Faculty with the Barrett Honors College, and Affiliate Faculty with the Virginia G. Piper Center for Creative Writing.

-She served as a visiting faculty member at the American College of Greece in Athens, taught creative writing at the University of Arizona, and lived and taught advanced writing courses from Maui and the Big Island of Hawaii.
+She served as a visiting faculty member at the American College of Greece in Athens, taught creative writing at the University of Arizona, and lived and taught advanced writing courses on Maui and the Big Island of Hawaii.
 She served for three years as the Executive Director of the Northern Arizona Book Festival in Flagstaff.

-Becky is an award-winning author who work has appeared in the Best American Poetry anthology, Ploughshares, Arizona Highways, Crazyhorse, Black Warrior Review, Best of Exquisite Corpse, the online Rolling Stone, as well as numerous other excellent journals and anthologies.
+Rebecca is an award-winning author whose work has appeared in the Best American Poetry anthology, Ploughshares, Arizona Highways, Crazyhorse, Black Warrior Review, Best of Exquisite Corpse, the online Rolling Stone, as well as numerous other excellent journals and anthologies.
 Her fourth book of poems, Whoa, was published by Kariboux Ltd. (2012).
 Her first book, zealand, was nominated for the Western States Book Award in 1995, and her work has been nominated for the Pushcart Prize by six publications.

 Rebecca came to teach, write, and write about creative nonfiction as "a poet first, a teller of stories next, and a curator of memory, finally."
 She currently serves in her ninth year as the Faculty Advisor in Creative Nonfiction for Superstition Review at ASU.
 She is also co-manager and CISA liasion to the Tempe Public Library Writers Forum.